History of the 57th

 An additional mission took them to Leyte, Philippine Islands on October 31 to haul supplies to the beachhead and return wounded to hospitals.
 In January 1945 the unit began the transition to C-46 aircraft.
 It also moved to San Jose, Mindoro, Philippine Islands, on Feb.
 18 during the next few months most of its missions were supply flights to ground forces on Luzon and neighboring islands; then to Porac, Luzon on May 19.
 C-46s flew from Clark Field, 15 miles from the squadron's camp.
 On June 16, 1945, the 57th TCS made its first flight to Okinawa, the destination of most missions for the next two months.

-On 3 August 1947, the 57th activated in the Reserve at Greater Pittsburgh Airport, PA, as part of the 375th Troop Carrier Group.
-The Reservists trained in the C-46 operations until the unit was reactivated on October 15, 1950.
-Immediately, the unit moved to Greenville (later, Donaldson) AFB, SC, and began flying C-82 & C-45 aircraft on operational troop carrier missions in November 1950.
+On 3 August 1947, the 57th was re-activated in the Reserve at Greater Pittsburgh Airport, PA, as part of the 375th Troop Carrier Group.
+The Reservists trained in the C-46 aircraft until the unit was call to active duty on October 15, 1950.
+Immediately, the unit moved to Greenville (later, Donaldson) AFB, SC, and began flying the C-82 (forerunner of the C-119) & C-45 aircraft.
+The 57th was declared operational to support Troop Carrier missions in November 1950.

-Between February 20 and April 11, 1952, the unit operated on temporary duty from Brownswood Municipal Airport, TX, in support of Army maneuvers.
-On July 14, 1952, the 57th TCS inactivated at Donaldson AFB and activated in the Reserve at Pittsburgh, PA, with new personnel and equipment.
+Between February 20 and April 11, 1952, the unit operated on duty from Brownwood Municipal Airport, TX, in support of Army maneuvers.
+On July 14, 1952, the 57th TCS inactivated at Donaldson AFB and was reactivated in the reserves at Pittsburgh, PA, with new personnel and equipment.
 The squadron did little training and inactivated on April 1, 1954.

-Redesignated 57th Military Airlift Squadron (MAS), Training, the squadron was activated at Tinker AFB OK, on 8 January 1966 while also absorbing the men and equipment of the 1741st Air Transport Squadron.
+Redesignated 57th Military Airlift Squadron (MAS), Training, the squadron was activated at Tinker AFB OK, on 8 January 1966 and would also absorb the men and equipment of the 1741st Air Transport Squadron.

-The 57th MAS trained aircrew members (Pilots, Navigators, Flight Engineers and Loadmasters) to fly the new C-141 turbo-jet transport.
+The mission of the 57th MAS was to train aircrew members (Pilots, Navigators, Flight Engineers and Loadmasters) to fly the new C-141 turbo-jet transport aircraft.
 They frequently carried cargo and passengers to destinations within the United States on the training flights.
 The unit also transported cargo and passengers overseas to Japan, Germany, Guam, Puerto Rico, Hawaii, and Alaska, usually on weekend missions.
 In later years, additional destinations included Egypt, Korea, Italy, the Philippines, Spain and Africa.

 On April 21, 1969, the squadron relocated to Altus AFB OK.
 From there, the squadron took part in numerous humanitarian and operational missions.
 The squadron regularly flew to Southwest Asia in support of U.S. forces there.
 Crews and aircraft flew in the Israeli airlift, October-November 1973.
 In 1975, the 57th flew its first mission to South America.
 Occasionally the 57th supported the U.S. Army with airdrop missions of paratroopers and supplies.